 The bottom line is that there are lots of options for people who consume caffeine regularly and need help managing their symptoms of ADHD.
 So make sure you take your time figuring out which option is best for you and your lifestyle!

 According to the FDA, levels of caffeine consumption of 400mg of caffeine per day at most are advised.
+An average cup of coffee contains between 49-280mg of caffeine.
 This makes it a safe caffeine treatment for Adult Attention Deficit Hyperactivity Disorder, equating to approximately four drinks per day.
 But it warns that levels of caffeine consumption higher than this can lead to insomnia, headaches, heart palpitations and anxiety.

 Further, some experts warn against overdoing it because of the negative responses to caffeine withdrawal symptoms — such as fatigue, irritability and difficulty sleeping — can cause sleep problems.
 And when it comes to caffeine in children and adolescent caffeine intake, you should aim to keep levels of caffeine as low as possible, if at all.